Teepath/Would_You-Rather_Nanodegree/README.md

-This project Would You Rather.
+This project titled Would You Rather.
+To get started, first run yarn install or npm install.
 Run npm start or yarn start to lunch the application.

 ### `yarn start`

-R

 ### `yarn Start or run npm start to lunch this application`